CraftAndCode/flashing-leds/README.md

 ## Step 6 @showHint
 ### Flashing LEDs
 Now, it's time to make our LED flash!
-Modify our code as shown to make Micro:bit turn the pin 0 on and off repeatedly, then
+Modify our code as shown to make Micro:bit turn the pin 0 on and off repeatedly, then download your code to Micro:bit.
 ```blocks
 basic.forever(function () {
     pins.digitalWritePin(DigitalPin.P0, 1)